j-quelly/gscp/readme.md

 - [x] validation messages are still not verbose enough for front-end devs [11/6/2016]
 - [x] improve validation error responses [11/7/2016]
 - [x] update tests to include roles & permissions [11/17/2016]
-- [ ] include test for checking that an author_id exists
+- [x] include test for checking that an author_id exists [11/18/2016]
-- [ ] come up with needed roles, permissions and apply to route or controller middleware
+- [ ] come up with needed roles, permissions and apply to route or controller middleware.
+This is really only practice as authors/books will not exist in production.

 ### Users
 - [x] crud user